 How to Enable XMP Profile?

 XMP is enabled through the motherboard BIOS.
-It cannot be enabled through the OS or through the device manager.
+It cannot be allowed through the OS or the device manager.

 Secondly, your motherboard has to support the frequency of your RAM.
-Not ALL motherboard support high frequency RAM.
+Not ALL motherboards support high-frequency RAM.

-The motherboard above supports RAM upto 2933 MHz.
-As such, DDR4 RAM with 3200 MHz, 3600 MHz etc, will clock down to 2933 MHz when installed on this motherboard.
+The motherboard above supports RAM up to 2933 MHz.
+DDR4 RAM with 3200 MHz, 3600 MHz, etc., will clock down to 2933 MHz when installed on this motherboard.

 Also Read: Will DDR5 RAM Work on DDR4 Motherboard?